Chess Tournament FAQ

 How does a chess tournament work?

-The players are divided into groups called "Sections" based on grade and skill level, and play only against other children in their section.
-Each game a player wins is worth one point, and a draw (tie) is worth half a point.
-Chess tournaments are typically 3-5 rounds, and non-elimination, so all players play every round, regardless of their results.
-At the end of the tournament the top players in each section and the top schools win trophies.
+The top players in each section (determined by the number of points accrued through the tournament) and the top schools win trophies.
 When there are ties, we use a 4-level tiebreak system.
 The day before each tournament we send out an email to the registrants with information and details on that specific tournament.